Update: Florida Jury Awards Soldier $1.7 Million Settlement Compensation in 3M Earplug Lawsuit

 The less variance in the fourth bellwether trial outcome, the more likely an individual settlement.

 3M became a giant in the military earplug market when it bought Aearo Technologies in 2008.
 The company maintains that Combat Arms plugs were designed properly and were safe to use as directed.

 Plaintiffs allege that 3M manufactured defective military earplugs that caused hearing loss and tinnitus to the wearer's ear.

 What’s the problem?

-The earplugs, which were designed to offer 2 levels of hearing protection depending on the user’s needs, were manufactured too short at the stem, which didn’t allow the plugs to go deep enough into the ear, according to the suit.
-The complaint further alleged that 3M earplugs allowed ”damaging sounds to enter the ear canal.''
+The earplugs, which were designed to offer 2 levels of ear protection depending on the user’s needs, were manufactured too short at the stem, which didn’t allow the plugs to go deep enough into the ear, according to the suit.
+The complaint further alleged that 3M earplugs allowed ''damaging sounds to enter the ear canal.''